streamanalyze/sa.documentation/README.md

                              -> (Integer cost, Integer fanout) as foreign ...;
 The cost function is normally called at compile time when the optimizer needs the cost and fanout of a function call in some query.
 The arguments and results of the cost function are:

-f       is the full name the called Amos II function. bpat is the binding pattern of the call as a vector of strings ’b’ and ’f’, e.g. {"f","b"} indicating which arguments in the call are bound or free, respectively. args is a vector of actual variable names and constants used in the call. cost   is the computed estimated cost to execute a call to f with the given binding pattern and argument list.
+f       is the full name the called sa.amos function. bpat is the binding pattern of the call as a vector of strings ’b’ and ’f’, e.g. {"f","b"} indicating which arguments in the call are bound or free, respectively. args is a vector of actual variable names and constants used in the call. cost   is the computed estimated cost to execute a call to f with the given binding pattern and argument list.
 The cost to access a tuple of a stored function (by hashing) is 2; other costs are calibrated accordingly.